This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Siem Reap town is very easy to explore by foot as it is quite compact.
 Tuk tuks are the local taxi and are cheap and very easy to find if you want one (by the end of your trip you will be sick to death of being asked if you want a tuk tuk ride).
 They can accommodate up to 4 people and usually are about $2 a ride inside the main town.
 Look out for the cool Batman themed tuk tuks!

-We would also recommend using Grab taxis (the Asian equivalent of Uber) – they are widely used by both tourists and locals, and the fares are really cheap (plus the full price of the journey is displayed on your app before you hit ‘book’).
-Download the Grab app here and use the code GRABCKTRAVELS to earn a free ride when you sign up.
+We would also recommend using the GRAB taxi app (the Asian equivalent of Uber) – they are widely used by both tourists and locals, and the fares are really cheap (plus the full price of the journey is displayed on your app before you hit ‘book’).

 Check out our other South East Asia blog posts